Easy

 Bouctouche to Shediac ~63km (+300m / -300m); Transfer to Moncton (20mins).

 Your final ride follows the coastline, with views of the Bouctouche Bar and cycle through the seaside communities of Côte-d’Or and Cocagne Cape Beach.
 Continue through Caissie Point and over the Shediac Bridge before reaching Shediac, known for its deep-rooted Acadian heritage and lobster fishing industry.
 Follow the bike path to the Pointe-du-Chêne Wharf, a lively waterfront with cafés, shops, and boardwalk views.
-Your support person will meet you here for a short transfer back to Moncton, where your cycling adventure comes to a close.
+Your support person will meet you here for a short transfer back to Moncton, where your Acadian Coast Bike adventure comes to a close.

 Meal Inclusions: Breakfast, Lunch.